 ✔️ TIP As with barbell curls (below), keep your elbows locked in place and your upper arms perfectly vertical.

 OVERHEAD TRICEPS EXTENSION

 Scoring high for focusing on the long head is any overhead triceps extension, whether with an EZ-curl bar, dumbbell(s), cable, or machine.
 You can also do this leaning forward with an overhead cable, extending your hands from behind your head to out in front while keeping your upper arms parallel to the floor.
 However you do it, by starting each rep from a fully stretched position, the long head contracts with more force and it takes on more work than the other two heads.

-✔️ TIP The stretch at the start of each rep is crucial to activating the triceps long head, so you may find it awkward to get a full stretch with a dumbbell held in both hands.
+✔️ TIP The stretch at the start of each rep is crucial to activating the triceps long head.
 Choose the tool that will allow you to comfortably get the longest reps from stretch to contraction.

 ✔️ TIP Keep your torso upright and perpendicular to the floor to focus more on your triceps than your delts or chest.
 For that reason, it’s also advisable to do these last when your triceps are already pre-exhausted via the preceding isolation exercises.